-The move from 2019 to 2020 is big, and it can really put things into perspective.
+The move from 2020 to 2021 might be the biggest in recent memory, and there’s never been a better time to get things in order.
 Things like your health, your habits, and your goals.
 But that “perspective” tends to go away after a week or two.
 If you want your resolutions to stick, you’ll need help from some of these positive, goal-oriented products and apps.

 Stay On Top of Responsibilities: Google Calendar

 It’s hard to keep up with goals and responsibilities, especially when you’re always flying by the seat of your pants.
 A good calendar or planner can help straighten out your time and give you the confidence to achieve short and long-term goals.

 We like Google Calendar because it’s free, easy to use, and available on all platforms.
 It sends notifications to remind you of your plans, and it integrates well with apps like Gmail, Google Fit, and Slack.
 It even works with smarthome products—you can view and control your calendar from a Google Nest Hub, or automate smarthome events with Google Calendar and IFTTT.